learning-zone/javascript-basics/README.md

 ## Q. ***What is a first class function?***

-JavaScript functions are first-class functions meaning functions and objects are treated as the same thing.
-Functions can be stored as a variable inside an object or an array as well as it can be passed as an argument or be returned by another function.
-That makes function "first-class citizens in JavaScript"
+In javaScript functions can be stored as a variable inside an object or an array as well as it can be passed as an argument or be returned by another function.
+That makes function **first-class function** in JavaScript.

-**Example:** Assign a function to a variable
+**Example 01:** Assign a function to a variable

 ```js
 const message = function() {